mdn/content/files/en-us/web/css/cascade/index.md

 | 11   | inline `style`      | `!important` |
 | 12   | transitions |              |

-In all origin types, the styles with the lowest precendence are non important styles contained in layers.
-In our example, the styles associated with the first declared layer (A) have lower precedence than styles in the second declared layer (B), which have lower precedence than styles in the third declared layer (C).
-These layered styles have less precendence than all unlayered styles, which includes styles from `unlayeredStyles.css`, `moreUnlayeredStyles.css`, and the `<style>` itself.
+In all origin types, the non important styles contained in layers have the lowest precendence.
+In our example, the normal styles associated with the first declared layer (A) have lower precedence than normal styles in the second declared layer (B), which have lower precedence than normal styles in the third declared layer (C).
+These layered styles have lower precendence than all normal unlayered styles, which includes normal styles from `unlayeredStyles.css`, `moreUnlayeredStyles.css`, and the `color` of `p` in the `<style>` itself.

-If `line-height` is declared on a `p` or even `:root body p` in any of these stylesheets, the line height will still be `1.6` as inline styles take precendence over any other normal author styles, no matter the specificity of the selector.
-Similarly, if any of the layered styles declare a `color` on a `p` or within a  `:root body p` selector block, the color value is overridden by normal `p { color: red;}` as layered styles have less precedence than styles declared outside of any layers.
-Specifity only matters within a layer, not between layers.
+If any of the layered styles in A, B, or C, have code similar to `:root body p { color: black;`, those declarations are removed from consideration by the `p { color: red;` in the unlayered `<style>` because of _origin and importance_, as normal layered styles have less precedence than normal styles declared outside of any layers.
+If, however, the `:root body p { color: black;` was found in `unlayeredStyles.css`, as both origin and importance are the same, _specificity_ here matters!

 The layer order of precedence is inverted for styles declared as `!important`.
-Important styles declared in a layer taking precedence over important styles declared outside of a layer.
-Important styles in the first declared layer (A) take precedence if important declarations are found in multiple layers (B, C, or the unlayered styles), no matter the specificity of the selector containing the important property value in the B, C, or anonymous final layer.
+Important styles declared in a layer take precedence over important styles declared outside of a layer.
+Important styles in the first declared layer (A) take precedence over important declarations found in layer B or C, and over important declaration in the unlayered styles.

 ### Inline styles

 Only relevant to author styles are inline styles, declared with the `style` attribute.
+Inline styles take precendence over any other normal author styles, no matter the specificity of the selector.
+If `line-height: 2;` were declared in a `:root body p` selector block in any of the five imported stylesheets, the line height would still be `1.6`.

 Normal inline styles take precedence over any other normal author styles no matter which layer they're declared in, unless the propery is being altered by a CSS animation.

 All `!important` inline styles take precedence over any normal styles, animations, and normal inline styles as well as over important layered and unlayered author styles.

 If A, B, and C all have an important padding declaration on a pargraph, the declaration in layer A will take precedence, overriding the later declared layers and the unlayered ` p { padding: 1em !important; }`, as layered important styles take precedence over unlayered important styles as well.
 If they all have important `text-decoration` styles declarations, they will all be overridden by the important inline style.